aptible/support/source/quickstart/node/express.md

 ## 6. Deploy Your App

-Push to the master branch of the Aptible git remote:
+Push to the master branch of the Aptible Git remote:

     git push aptible master